Meet Allison, she is Roca’s Yoga Coordinator!

 Allison has completed her 200-hour yoga training in Prana Vinyasa through Shiva Rea’s school of Samudra Global School of Living, in addition to a 200-hour training in Vinyasa at Yoga Center of Minneapolis (YCM).
 She is certified to teach kids yoga.

 Ann Flott: Substitute

-Ann became a certified yoga instructor in 2009 and has been teaching locally around Rochester for 7+ years.
+Ann became a certified yoga instructor in 2009 and has been teaching locally around Rochester since 2010.
 She very much enjoys sharing her passion for yoga in a safe and nurturing environment encouraging students to be present, curious, and open as they explore limitless possibilities on the mat.
 She gently guides students toward broadening self awareness in a well-balanced practice emphasizing breath and alignment.
 Her desire is that students come to know their innate magnificence and experience a life filled with joy, peace, and ease.

 200 HR certified, B.S.
 Clinical Laboratory Sciences